FrodoB4884/FrodoB4884/README.md

 I also dabble in web development using HTML 📄, CSS 🎨, and JavaScript 💻.

 Tools and Libraries I use:

-\nGame Development: Unity, Godot 🎲
+Game Development: Unity, Godot 🎲
-\nPython GUI: PySimpleGUI, Tkinter 🖥️
+- Python GUI: PySimpleGUI, Tkinter 🖥️
-\nData Visualization: Matplotlib 📉
+- Data Visualization: Matplotlib 📉
-\nScientific Computing: NumPy 🔢
+- Scientific Computing: NumPy 🔢
-\nWhen creating games, I usually use a retro, pixelated art style and I make my assets myself using Aseprite 👾.
+And when I am creating games, I usually use a retro, pixelated art style and I make my assets myself using Aseprite 👾.